Why Focus on Skills in Your Talent Strategy?

 Leverage tools like SHL’s science-backed assessments and interviews, mapped to SHL’s skills taxonomy, to evaluate what each applicant is capable of today, and their potential for tomorrow.

-Join us for our upcoming virtual event focused on Building an Effective Talent Strategy for the Skills of the Future, where SHL experts, Andrew Nelesen (Global Leader, SHL’s Volume Hiring Practice) and Erin Lazarus (Director, Solutions Architect) explore how to choose the right skills framework and identify crucial skills to maximize workforce mobility.
+Join us for our upcoming virtual event focused on Building an Effective Talent Strategy for the Skills of the Future with General Mills where Andrew Nelesen (Global Leader, SHL’s Volume Hiring Practice) and Richard Chambers (Talent Director at General Mills) will explore how enterprising organizations are embracing skills to maximize their hiring, talent management and careers strategies.